devodo/DivertR/README.md

 ```

 So far we have only been working with a single `Via` instance, i.e. `IVia<IFoo>` bound to the `IFoo` registration type.
-However, testing a system would typically require configuring multiple `Vias` of different types.
+However, testing a system would typically require using multiple `Vias` for different types.
 These can all be reset at once by calling:

 ```csharp